NXLog Documentation

 The parse_syslog() procedure parses the log entry as either BSD or IETF format (the parse_syslog_bsd() and parse_syslog_ietf() procedures can be used alternatively).

-Collect syslog via /dev/log
+Collecting syslog via /dev/log

 1. Configure NXLog (see the example below).

-2. Disable the stock syslog agent’s collection of /dev/log messages, if necessary.
+2. Disable the stock syslog agent’s collection of /dev/log messages if necessary.
 See also Replacing Rsyslog.
 Either

-• disable the service entirely (for example, systemctl --now disable rsyslogd) or
+• Disable the service entirely (for example, systemctl --now disable rsyslogd) or

-• modify the configuration to disable reading from /dev/log (for example, remove $ModLoad imuxsock from /etc/rsyslog.conf and restart Rsyslog).
+• Modify the configuration to disable reading from /dev/log (for example, remove $ModLoad imuxsock from /etc/rsyslog.conf and restart Rsyslog).

 3. Restart NXLog.

 Example 2.
-Reading from /dev/log
+Collecting syslog from /dev/log

 FlowControl should be disabled for collecting from /dev/log.
-Otherwise the syslog() system call will block if the Output queue becomes full, resulting in an unresponsive system.
+Otherwise, the syslog() system call will block if the Output queue becomes full, resulting in an unresponsive system.

 nxlog.conf